 777 West Street

 In 1939, the land on which this home on 777 West Street is situated was sold by Evaline Salisbury (then widowed) to Samuel G. Colt, engineer, civic leader and descendant of one of Pittsfield’s most prominent families.
-Colt had the current home built as a summer cottage in 1940, on year after purchase.
+Colt had the current home built as a summer cottage in 1940.
 “Word has it” that ne never lived in the home which was ultimately enjoyed by James Colt, a family member.
-The home was for several decades the venue for Berkshire social events, while under the ownership of the colts, followed by the Duttons, Jacksons, and Beccallis.
-In 1945, Samuel Colt conveyed a parcel of land to George and Freda Haddad, and in May of 1949, sold the home and many acres surrounding it, to Harry Dutton; Mr. Dutton had been president of White and Wyckoff Manufacturing Company of Holyoke and in 1949, moved to Pittsfield when he became president of Easton Paper Company mills in both Pittsfield and Dalton.
+For several decades, the home was the venue for many Berkshire social events, while under the ownership of the Colts, followed by the Duttons, Jacksons, and Beccallis.
+In 1945, Samuel Colt conveyed a parcel of land to George and Freda Haddad, and in May of 1949, sold the home, and many acres surrounding it, to Harry Dutton; Mr. Dutton had been president of White and Wyckoff Manufacturing Company of Holyoke, Massachusetts and in 1949, moved to Pittsfield when he became president of Easton Paper Company mills in both Pittsfield and Dalton.
 In 1962, the home was sold to Richard S. and Mary M. Jackson.
 Mr. Jackson was a well-known figure in Pittsfield, active on 25 boards in the city, among them the Planning Board, as well as president and owner of WBEC radio station.
 The Jacksons, following a move to Florida, sold the home to Ferdinando and Marilisa Beccalli in 1997.
-Ferdinando, known as Nani, was an Executive officer of GE (General Electric) in Pittsfield and internationally in Europe, the Middle East, and Africa.
-From the Beccallis, the home passed to Jeffrey C. Cook in 2002, about whom little is available at this date, other than he owned and sold many properties in the city.
-Dr. John Michael Steward and his wife, Dr. Bethany Stewart, purchased the home in 2007.
-Dr. John Stewart was an oral surgeon practicing in Pittsfield, and now resides in Dallas Texas where he is a practicing oral surgeon.
+Ferdinando, known as "Nani", was an Executive officer of GE (General Electric) Corp in Pittsfield and internationally in Europe, the Middle East, and Africa.
+From the Beccallis, the home passed to Jeffrey C. Cook in 2002, about whom little is known at this date, other than he owned and sold many properties in the city.
+Dr. John Michael Stewart and his wife, Dr. Bethany Stewart, purchased the home in 2007.
+Dr. John Stewart was an oral surgeon practicing in Pittsfield, and now resides in Dallas, Texas where he continues as a practicing oral surgeon.
 His wife, Dr. Bethany Stewart, owns a dental practice in Dallas.
-The Stewarts sold the home to Matthew Edward and Alexandra Joseph Stack in December of 2012.
-Stack self-presents in his online profile as a unique and talented individual, i.e. a mathematician and computer hacker, turned technology and venture investor.
+The Stewarts sold the home to Matthew and Alexandra Stack in December of 2012.
+Mr. Stack is a mathematician / entrepreneur that owns several patents related to neuropsychological testing, optical neuroinformatics and he is a technology and venture capital investor.

-Yes, this home and land have had a long and intriguing journey from the earliest inhabitants to early industrialists, and into the era of advancing communication and technology!
-And now enter the Tugaw family, adding their creativity to this “homestead”, which boasts a gracious colonial facade, extensive acreage and many opportunities for comfort and happiness.
+Yes, this home and land have had a long and intriguing journey from the earliest indigenous inhabitants to early industrialists, and into the era of advancing communication and technology!
+And now, the Tugaw family had added their creativity to this “homestead” by remodeling the kitchen, master bath, and adding a game room, sauna, home theatre, hot tub, entertainment patio, a four-season room as well as an RV barn and several other outbuildings.
+Renaming the home "Fox Hollow in the Berkshires", this beautiful home, with its gracious colonial facade and extensive 21 acres, will offer many opportunities for comfort and happiness.